MaximilianoCadus/GameFinder/README.md

 # GameFinder
 This repository is for the BFEDA project.

-Log in page:
+Log in page (first run the jsonserver):

-User: maxicadus@hotmail.com
+User: maxicadus@gmail.com
 Pass: maxicadus